Reactful-USF-ML-Project/USF-ML-Project/README.md

 # TODO
  * I have changed how the result matrix looks so I will need to come up with a description of it but it may change as we train so leave it for now
+ * BigQuery transfer project data to another project
+ * Object constant update as bigquery events come in (how to handle this sort of thing).
+ *